algoldst/thesis/index.md

 | 5 | -3 | $10^5 * (8)$ | +12V |
 | -5 | -3 | $10^5 * (-2)$ | -12V |

 Notice that the output depends solely on the sign of $(V_+ - V_-)$.
-This setup is called a "comparator" topology, and it is this operation that the comparator excels at: the output is only "HIGH" or "LOW", and depends solely on a comparison of one input vs the other.
+This setup is called a "comparator" topology, and it is this mode of operation that the comparator excels: the output is only "HIGH" or "LOW", and depends solely on a comparison of one input vs the other.
+Whereas op-amps are designed to precisely achieve any value within the power supply rails (eg. 3.532V), comparators are designed for speed — they cannot hit values _between_ the rails, but are adept at switching from low-to-high and back extremely quickly.
+(Think of this like "input sensitivity" on a computer mouse or in a video game: set the sensitivity low, and you can achieve very precise mouse movements... but good luck turning 180° quickly!
+On the other hand, with high sensitivity, you can change orientation rapidly, but precise aim will be difficult.)

 Look at the figure below, and check out [this Falstad simulation](https://tinyurl.com/2pw6lrbk) of the comparator topology, to check your intuition about how this works.